What and when is my fertile window?

-If you are having a regular menstrual cycle, where your period predictably comes at the same time every month – then you are ovulating.
-The hormonal changes involved before and after ovulation are what results in your experiencing a predictable, regular menstral cycle.
+If you are having a regular menstrual cycle, where your period predictably comes at the same time every month – then you are definitely ovulating.
+The hormonal changes involved before and after ovulation are what results in your experiencing a predictable, regular menstrual cycle.

 If your period interval is variable, you could still be ovulating sometimes.
 This is the case for many women who have milder forms of PCOS (polycystic ovarian syndrome).
 The challenge for women with this issue is two fold:

 - You are not ovulating as often as other women so during the same 6 months you will have fewer opportunities to get pregnant.

 - You have no idea when your ovulation will happen – how can you time sex accurately to get pregnant?